What is Kosher Salt?

-Kosher salt is a coarse-grained salt that chefs like because it's easier to handle than ordinary table salt, and it adheres to food products better, too.
+Kosher salt is a coarse-grained salt that's great for cooking because it's easier to handle than ordinary table salt, and it adheres to food products better, too.

-Kosher Salt Flavor:
+How Does Kosher Salt Taste?

-For instance, if a recipe calls for 2 tablespoons of Kosher salt, use 1 tablespoon of table salt instead.
-If you're converting the other way, use double the amount of Kosher salt as table salt.
+For instance, if a recipe calls for 2 tablespoons of kosher salt, use 1 tablespoon of table salt instead.
+If you're converting the other way, use twice as much kosher salt as table salt.

-While Kosher salt is much more coarse than table salt overall, there is a bit of variation in crystal size among Kosher salts.
+While Kosher salt is much more coarse than table salt overall, there is a bit of variation in crystal size among different brands of Kosher salts.
 If you use one particular brand for any length of time, you'll probably start to develop a feel for how much salt you're using.

-Kosher Salt in Baking:
+Can I Use Kosher Salt in Baking?

 When boiling water for potatoes, vegetables or pasta, always salt the water generously.
 Not only will it add flavor to the food, but it makes the water boil hotter, so your food cooks faster.

 Ideally your water should be about as salty as seawater.
 Just be sure you salt the water before it comes to a boil, so you can taste it without burning your tongue.